projetoalfobre/a-geocat/_datasets/Prehistoric-Rock-Art-Sites-in-the-Coa-Valley-and-Siega-Verde.md

 ---
 schema: default
-title: Prehistoric Rock Art Sites in the Côa Valley and Siega Verde
+title: UNESCO World Heritage - Prehistoric Rock Art Sites in the Côa Valley and Siega Verde
 type: data
 region: Iberia
 notes: List of Prehistoric Rock Art Sites in the Côa Valley and Siega Verde from UNESCO World Heritage website.